 All volunteers are required to complete a criminal background check.
 Eligible volunteer positions are those such as city interns, coach positions, and other city authorized volunteer positions.
 Volunteers will complete a Criminal Background Check Consent form prior to the background check being conducted.
 Refusal to sign the disclosure authorization statement shall constitute grounds to discontinue any further consideration for that person.
 It shall be the HR Director's or designee's responsibility to maintain background check results in a confidential manner relating to all volunteer positions in the City.
 It shall be the responsibility of the HR Director or designee, under the direction of the City Manager, to qualify/disqualify applicants for all volunteer positions for all City departments.
-Should there be uncertainty by the HR Director or designee regarding the information disclosed in the background check, the HR Director or designee will consult with the City Manager and the City Manager shall be the final authority on the matter.
+Should there be uncertainty by the HR Director or designee will consult with the City Manager and the City Manager shall be the final authority on the matter.
 Background checks will be conducted on annually for all volunteers as defined in this section.
 City Council appointed committee members are exempt from criminal background checks.